karuppiah7890/blog/content/posts/kubernetes-jobs-and-cronjobs-do-you-need-them-why.md

 One thing to note is how I have used the `restartPolicy` as `Never`.
 If I don't use this value, then the Pod will keep restarting and also go into a `CrashLoopBackOff` state again and again after showing `Running` and `Completed`.
-This is because Kubernetes will think that the container died and that it has to bring it back up and keep it running.
+This is because the default is `Always` and due to that Kubernetes will think that the container died and that it has to bring it back up and keep it running.
 But the truth is that - our task is just expected to run for sometime and end.
 It's not some long running process like a server.
+There are other values too for `restartPolicy`.

 Is this solution good enough?
 How do we get to know if the task completed successfully or not? 🤔